 The International Finance Facility for Immunisation Company ("IFFIm") is a multilateral development institution incorporated as a private company, with company registration number 5857343, and registered as a charity in England and Wales, with charity registration number 1115413.
-In order to achieve its objectives, IFFIm worked with the following organisations during 2013:
+In order to achieve its objectives, IFFIm worked with the following organisations during 2014:

-- The GAVI Alliance ("GAVI"): GAVI is a Swiss foundation that is accorded international institution status in Switzerland with certain privileges and immunities similar to those accorded to other international intergovernmental organisations.
+- The GAVI Alliance ("Gavi"): Gavi is a Swiss foundation that is accorded international institution status in Switzerland with certain privileges and immunities similar to those accorded to other international intergovernmental organisations.
 It uses funds raised by IFFIm to finance immunisation related charitable activities in many of the world's poorest countries.
-GAVI's charitable activities are described further in the Programmes Funded by IFFIm section of this report.
-GAVI also provides administrative support to IFFIm. - The International Bank for Reconstruction and Development (the "World Bank"): The World Bank is a global development organisation based in the United States.
+Gavi's charitable activities are described further in the Programmes Funded by IFFIm section of this report.
+Gavi also provides administrative support to IFFIm. - The International Bank for Reconstruction and Development (the "World Bank"): The World Bank is a global development organisation based in the United States.
 It provides treasury management, risk management and accounting services to IFFIm.
-IFFIm's relationship and interactions with the World Bank are described further in the Financial Overview and Hedging IFFIm's Market Risks sections of this report. - The GAVI Fund Affiliate ("GFA"): GFA was a charity based in the United Kingdom.
-GFA entered into pledge agreements with donors and then assigned to IFFIm the right to receive cash payments under those agreements.
-Also, all cash payments from IFFIm to GAVI were channelled through GFA.
-In order to reduce costs and streamline operations, IFFIm worked with the GFA board to remove GFA from the IFFIm structure by execution of a novation agreement effective 8 February 2013 (the "Novation Date").
-Subsequently, on 31 October 2013, the GFA board recommended that GFA be placed into member's voluntary liquidation.
-On 31 October 2013, GAVI, as sole member of GFA, resolved that GFA be wound up voluntarily and appointed KPMG LLP as liquidators for the purpose of such winding up.
-GFA's liquidation was concluded at a final member's meeting in December 2013.
-Activities previously performed by GFA have been transitioned to GAVI and IFFIm.
-Going forward, any new IFFIm-related pledges will be made to GAVI and then assigned to IFFIm.
+IFFIm's relationship and interactions with the World Bank are described further in the Financial Overview and Hedging IFFIm's Market Risks sections of this report.